willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 Neighborhood Greenways.
 It's intended to be a starting point for the detailed designs that will be developed by the City of Columbus.

+##Strategy

+Our strategy for building the Neighborhood Greenways is to start with the minimal infrastructure that achieves our design goals (known in the tech world as a "minimal viable product").
+We will then monitor the success of the Neighborhood Greenways and evolve and improve the design as needed.

+In our case, the minimal viable product is a network of neighborhood roads that feel safe for all ages and abilities.
+This boils down to the following:

+- Traffic speed under 25mph
+- Traffic volume less than 1000 cars/day
+- People feel relaxed and safe biking and walking

+All these metrics can be measured, recorded, and tracked over time.
+If we meet our goals, no additional treatments are needed.
+If we don't meet our goals then additional treatments can be considered.

 ##General Design Guidelines

 Neighborhood greenways consist of the following elements: